md-ash-dot/rpsls-game/README.md

 - **THE RESTART BUTTON**
   - The restart button is displayed along with the game choice buttons for easy access.
   - The restart button resets the scores and resets the game choice display area.

 ![Restart button](/assets/images/restart%20button.png)

 - **WINNER MESSAGE**
   - A message is displayed when the game is won.
-  - The message showss the user who won the game.
+  - The message shows the user who won the game.
   - The game choice buttons are also removed upon reaching this stage of the game.
   - The restart game will still be available for users to play the game again.

 ![Computer wins message](/assets/images/computer%20wins.png)
 ![Player wins message](/assets/images/player%20wins.png)

 - **THE RULES SECTION**
-  - The rules of the game is located in the bottom of the website.
+  - The rules of the game are located at the bottom of the website.
   - Users can easily access it by scrolling down, to comprehend the simple instructions.

 ![Rules section](/assets/images/rules.png)

 ### FEATURES LEFT TO IMPLEMENT

-- Seperate section displaying messages generated during each round of play.
+- Separate section displaying messages generated during each round of play.
-- Option to chose the number of rounds in a total game.
+- Option to choose the number of rounds in a total game.
 - Feedback in the form of sound or animation to make the experience more enjoyable.
 - Background music, with the option to mute.

 ### RESPONSIVE DESIGN

-The game uses responsive design or users to enjoy it across devices.
-The website maintains a well layed out structure without changing the way the  game looks when played on different devices like mobiles, tablets and desktops.
+The game uses a responsive design for users to enjoy it across devices.
+The website maintains a well-laid-out structure without changing the way the game looks when played on different devices like mobiles, tablets, and desktops.

 - DESKTOP (Macbook)

 ![Responsive desktop](/assets/images/responsive-desktop.png)

-- TABLET (ipad mini)
+- TABLET (iPad mini)

 ![Responsive tablet](/assets/images/responsive-ipadmini.png)

-- MOBILE (galaxy S8+)
+- MOBILE (Galaxy S8+)

 ![Responsive mobile](/assets/images/responsive-galaxyS8%2B.png)

 ## TESTING

-- This website has been tested to check if it works on different browsers such as Google Chrome, Microsoft Edge, Mozilla Firefox, Safari and Samsung internet.
+- This website has been tested to check if it works on different browsers such as Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Samsung Internet.
-- The website has been tested using the dev tools device toolbar on the browser to check if it functions and looks good on all standard screen sizes, showing it uses reponsive design.
+- The website has been tested using the dev tools device toolbar on the browser to check if it functions and looks good on all standard screen sizes, showing it uses a responsive design.
-- All text on the website has been checked to see if it is readable and is easy to understand.
+- All text on the website has been checked to see if it is readable and easy to understand.
-- All the buttons in the website, used to play the game has been tested and is in good working order.
+- All the game choice buttons on the website, used to play the game have been tested and is in good working order.
+- The restart button in the website has been tested to see if it resets the score, the player, and computer images, clears the winner message, and repopulates the game choice buttons.
-- The score counter has been tested to see if it is incrementing properly.
+- The score counter has been tested to see if it is incrementing properly on each victory.
+- The score counter has been tested to see if scores are not incremented in the event of a draw.
+- The game has been tested to see if the player and computer have random chances of winning.

 ### VALIDATOR TESTING